Cyclic Vision-Language Manipulator: Towards Reliable and Fine-Grained Image Interpretation for Automated Report Generation: Method

 Our training objective follows the Stable Diffusion training procedure, which is given as below:

-where $z_T$ is the encoded feature of the initial query X-ray image from the encoder of a variational autoencoder, $x_0$, added with a Gaussian noise $\epsilon$, $\tau_{\theta}$ is the text encoder than transforms the prompt to the text embedding.
+where $z_T$ is the encoded feature of the initial real query X-ray image from the encoder of a variational autoencoder, $\tau_{\theta}$ is the text encoder that transforms the prompt to the text embedding.
 During our training, we leverage the pretrained model weight for the text embedding and image autoencoder modules by a stable diffusion model pretrained on MIMIC \cite{liang2023pie}.
-During training, we initialize the weight of UNET architecture by the stable diffusion pretrained weight `CompVis/stable-diffusion-v1-4' and freeze the parameter in the image autoencoder.
+During training, we initialize the weight of UNET architecture by the stable diffusion pretrained weight ``CompVis/stable-diffusion-v1-4'' and freeze the parameter in the image autoencoder.

-\subsubsection{Real image manipulation}
+\subsubsection{Real Image Manipulation}

-To enable the CVLA to explain the generated report of a real X-ray query, we employ Denoising Diffusion Implicit Models (DDIM), a non-stochastic variant of Denoising Diffusion Probabilistic Models (DDPMs), as the sampling process for image generation.
+To enable the CVLM to explain the generated report of a real X-ray query, we employ Denoising Diffusion Implicit Models (DDIM), a non-stochastic variant of Denoising Diffusion Probabilistic Models (DDPMs), which performs the sampling process for $T$ steps:

-DDPM learns to generate data samples through a sequence of denoising steps, which is given by: